Aug 31st, 2008 @ 5:49 pm

 Good question!
 And it has a long answer.

-Basically, I am a genetic mutant with no super powers.
+Unofficially, I am a genetic mutant with no super powers.

-I have Ehlers-Danlos Syndrome, Hypermobility Type.
+Officially, I have Ehlers-Danlos Syndrome, Hypermobility Type.

 (source)